atombear/Hask.jl/README.md

-i found this an instructive exercise to understand monads, as well as their use and limitations in other more imperative high level languages.
+I found this an instructive exercise to understand monads, as well as their use and limitations in other more imperative high level languages.

-compounding monads requires the use of nested functions, which is unwieldy without the availability of special syntax, the so called do-notation of Haskell. it is straightforward to implement this syntax in julia using native ast metaprogramming. ultimately, julia's type system does not support function-types, and thus makes the entire endeavor very difficult, as a central conceit of functional languages is using types to reason about and compound functions. it would seem that without true first-class support for functions, functional programming loses much of its appeal and usability. a few notes, some instructive, follow regarding this implementation.
+Compounding monads requires the use of nested functions, which is unwieldy without the availability of special syntax, the so called do-notation of Haskell.
+It is straightforward to implement this syntax in julia using native ast metaprogramming.
+Ultimately, julia's type system does not support function-types, and thus makes the entire endeavor very difficult, as a central conceit of functional languages is using types to reason about and compound functions.
+It would seem that without true first-class support for functions, functional programming loses much of its appeal and usability.
+A few notes, some instructive, follow regarding this implementation.

-# monads
+## monads

 Without providing another exposition on monads, category theory κλπ, it suffices to say that monads capture context in the form of data or closures, and have associated with them functions that afford composability, *in a way that appears